Ed94/VEFontCache-Odin/Readme.md

       * glyph_draw_buffer
       * shape_cache
     * This would need to converge to the singlar draw_list on a per layer basis (then user reqeusts a draw_list layer there could a yield to wait for the jobs to finish); if the interface expects the user to issue the commands single-threaded unless, we just assume the user is going to feed the gpu the commands & data through separate threads as well (not ideal ux).
+  * How the contexts are given jobs should be left up to the user (can recommend a screen quadrant based approach in demo examples)

 Failed Attempts:

 * Attempted to chunk the text to more granular 'shapes' from `draw_list` before doing the actual call to `draw_text_shape`.
 This lead to a larger performance cost due to the additional iteration across the text string.
 * Attempted to cache the shape draw_list for future calls.
 Led to larger performance cost due to additional iteration in the `merge_draw_list`.
   * The shapes glyphs must still be traversed to identify if the glyph is cached.
 This arguably could be handled in `shape_text_uncached`, however that would require a significan't amount of refactoring to identify... (and would be more unergonomic when shapers libs are processing the text)